Category: Calendar Tools

 Rule: If workspace databases and task layers introduce extra interface complexity, Notion Calendar fails first.

-Why Apple Calendar fits minimalists tracking personal events
+Why Apple Calendar fits Minimalists better

 Where Apple Calendar wins